markcanal/carinderia/README.md

 # carinderia
-Project that can support a mini carinderia store and maybe a simple ordering app for a carenderia.
+Mini pos that can support small business or local business.